dankelley/ephemeris/README.md

 ## Overview

-The only function in this package is `ephemeris()`, which downloads and extends Ephemeris data from a server (Reference 1).
+The only function in this package is `ephemeris()`, which downloads and extends Ephemeris data from an Observatoire de Paris webserver (Reference 1).
 Some familiarity with that website will be of use to people trying to use this package.

 ## Installation